PRAVSEN/Log-Classification_for_Proactive-Platform-Monitoring/README.md

 This project demonstrates a scalable approach to log classification, enabling proactive platform monitoring.
 Future enhancements may include:

 - Infuse more Log data with more unique and random cases, to identify the effectiveness of the models
+- Infuse random error data to ensure the models identify the errors that are anomalies and not being trained upon
 - Real-time log ingestion and classification
 - Integration with alerting systems
 - Deployment as a microservice for production use